IGJoshua/coffi/README.md

 functions.

 ### Benchmarks
 **BENCHMARKS FOR COFFI AND DTYPE-NEXT ARE BASED ON AN OLD VERSION.
-NEW BENCHMARKS WILL BE CREATED WHEN PANAMA COMES OUT OF PREVIEW**
+NEW BENCHMARKS WILL BE CREATED SOON.**

 An additional consideration when thinking about alternatives is the performance of each available option.
 It's an established fact that JNA (used by all three